Bobby Witt Jr. Player Props: Royals vs. Nationals

 Bobby Witt Jr. At The Plate

-- Looking at the 51 games he has played this year, he's went deep in eight of them (15.7%), and in 4% of his trips to the dish.
+- He has hit a long ball in 15.4% of his games this season, and 3.9% of his chances at the plate.

-- Witt Jr. has picked up an RBI in 33.3% of his games this year, with two or more RBI in 7.8% of his games.
-He has also plated three or more runs in two contests.
+- Witt Jr. has had an RBI in 17 games this season (32.7%), including four multi-RBI outings (7.7%).
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 28 of 51 games this season, and more than once 5 times.
+- He has scored a run in 28 games this season, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.